KareemWebDeveloper/e-commerce-project/readme.md

 **Open Laravel folder -> Final project -> and then in the terminal enter : "composer update"**

-### Please use the e-commerce.sql database file and import it in your phpMyAdmin ... because I made it to make the website looks to be professional and perfectly fit in the website and not only a dumb data
+### Please use the e-commerce.sql database file and import it in your phpMyAdmin ... because I made it to make the website looks to be professional and perfectly fit in the website not only a dumb data

 **then in the terminal enter : php artisan serve**